Summary: Act IV, scene i

 Prospero’s apparent anger alarms Ferdinand and Miranda, but Prospero assures the young couple that his consternation is largely a result of his age; he says that a walk will soothe him.
 Prospero makes a short speech about the masque, saying that the world itself is as insubstantial as a play, and that human beings are “such stuff / As dreams are made on.”
 Ferdinand and Miranda leave Prospero to himself, and the old enchanter immediately summons Ariel, who seems to have made a mistake by not reminding Prospero of Caliban’s plot before the beginning of the masque.
 Prospero now asks Ariel to tell him again what the three conspirators are up to, and Ariel tells him of the men’s drunken scheme to steal Prospero’s book and kill him.
 Ariel reports that he used his music to lead these men through rough and prickly briars and then into a filthy pond.
 Prospero thanks his trusty spirit, and the two set a trap for the three would-be assassins.

 On a clothesline in Prospero’s cell, Prospero and Ariel hang an array of fine apparel for the men to attempt to steal, after which they render themselves invisible.
 Caliban, Trinculo, and Stephano enter, wet from the filthy pond.
 The fine clothing immediately distracts Stephano and Trinculo.
 They want to steal it, despite the protests of Caliban, who wants to stick to the plan and kill Prospero.
 Stephano and Trinculo ignore him.
-Soon after they touch the clothing, there is “A noise of hunters” (IV.i.251, stage direction).
-A pack of spirits in the shape of hounds, set on by Ariel and Prospero, drives the thieves out.
+Soon after they touch the clothing, there is “A noise of hunters” (IV.i.

 The wedding of Ferdinand and Miranda draws near.
 Thus, Act IV, scene i explores marriage from several different angles.
 Prospero and Ferdinand’s surprisingly coarse discussion of Miranda’s virginity at the beginning of the scene serves to emphasize the disparity in knowledge and experience between Miranda and her future husband.
 Prospero has kept his daughter extremely innocent.
-As a result, Ferdinand’s vulgar description of the pleasures of the wedding-bed reminds the audience (and probably Prospero as well) that the end of Miranda’s innocence is now imminent.
-Her wedding-night will come, she will lose her virginity, and she will be in some way changed.
-This discussion is a blunt reminder that change is inevitable and that Miranda will soon give herself, in an entirely new way, to a man besides her father.
-Though Prospero somewhat perfunctorily initiates and participates in the sexual discussion, he also seems to be affected by it.
-In the later parts of the scene, he makes unprecedented comments on the transitory nature of life and on his own old age.
+As a result, Ferdinand’s vulgar description of the pleasures of the wedding-bed reminds the audience, and Prospero, that the end of Miranda’s innocence is now imminent.
+Though Prospero somewhat perfunctorily initiates and participates in the sexual discussion, he seems affected by Miranda's transition into womanhood.
+In the later parts of the scene, Prospero makes unprecedented comments on the transitory nature of life and on his own old age.
 Very likely, the prospect of Miranda’s marriage and growing up calls these ideas to his mind.

 After the discussion of sexuality, Prospero introduces the masque, which moves the exploration of marriage to the somewhat more comfortable realms of society and family.
 In the sixteenth and seventeenth centuries, masques were popular forms of entertainment in England.
 Masques featured masked actors performing allegorical, often highly ritualized stories drawn from mythology and folklore.
 Prospero’s masque features Juno, the symbol of marriage and family life in Roman mythology, and Ceres, the symbol of agriculture, and thus of nature, growth, prosperity, and rebirth, all notions intimately connected to marriage.
 The united blessing of the union by Juno and Ceres is a blessing on the couple that wishes them prosperity and wealth while explicitly tying their marriage to notions of social propriety (Juno wishes them “honor”) and harmony with the Earth.
 In this way, marriage is subtly glorified as both the foundation of society and as part of the natural order of things, given the accord between marriage and nature in Ceres’ speech.

 Interestingly, Juno and Ceres de-emphasize the role of love, personal feeling, and sexuality in marriage, choosing instead to focus on marriage’s place in the social and natural orders.
-When Ceres wonders to Iris where Venus and Cupid, the deities of love and sex, are, she says that she hopes not to see them because their lustful powers caused Pluto, god of the underworld, to kidnap Persephone, Ceres’s daughter (IV.i.86–91).
-Iris assures Ceres that Venus and Cupid are nowhere in sight.
-Venus and Cupid had hoped to foil the purity of the impending union, “but in vain” (IV.i.97).
-Ceres, Juno, and Iris have kept the gods of lust at bay; it seems that, through his masque, Prospero is trying to suppress entirely the lasciviousness of Ferdinand’s tone when he discusses Miranda’s virginity.
+When Ceres wonders to Iris where Venus and Cupid, the deities of love and sex, are, she says that she hopes not to see them because their lustful powers caused Pluto, god of the underworld, to kidnap Persephone, Ceres’s daughter (IV.i.